lindaprotocol/wallet-cli/README.md

     $ java -jar wallet-cli.jar
     ```

-### Connect to Java-tron
+### Connect to Java-linda

-Wallet-cli connects to Java-tron via the gRPC protocol, which can be deployed locally or remotely.
+Wallet-cli connects to Java-linda via the gRPC protocol, which can be deployed locally or remotely.
 Check **Run a web Wallet** section.
-We can configure Java-tron node IP and port in ``src/main/resources/config.conf``, so that wallet-cli server can successfully talk to java-tron nodes.
+We can configure Java-linda node IP and port in ``src/main/resources/config.conf``, so that wallet-cli server can successfully talk to java-linda nodes.
 Besides that, you can simply use `SwitchNetwork` command to switch among the mainnet, testnets(Nile and Shasta) and custom networks.
 Please refer to the Switch Network section.

 ## Wallet-cli supported command list

-Following is a list of Tron Wallet-cli commands:
+Following is a list of Linda Wallet-cli commands:
 For more information on a specific command, just type the command in the terminal when you start your Wallet.

 |     [AddTransactionSign](#How-to-use-the-multi-signature-feature-of-wallet-cli)     |         [ApproveProposal](#Approve--disapprove-a-proposal)          |                         [AssetIssue](#Issue-trc10-tokens)                         |